rjudy1/IntelligentSystems/hw5/README.md

 -

 ## Usage
+`network.py` has been minorly changed to account for substituting layers with special activation functions and individual weight files.
+Thus, it was included in the code.
+Copy `neuron.py` to the folder containing the `main.py`, `network.py`, and `sofm.py`.

 In order to run the code provided, simply run `python main.py`.
 This will run the code for the three problems and show the relevant plots.
 Note that this expects the data to be copied into the datafiles folder as well and then the `create_data` function to be used.
 The values in the `weight_files` argument